aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/api-gateway/cloudshell.en.md

 #### Go to AWS CloudShell

-1. Go to AWS ClouShell, in the top bar of the AWS Console, click the button on the right side of the search bar.
+1. Go to AWS CloudShell, in the top bar of the AWS Console, click the button on the right side of the search bar.
     ![CloudShell](/images/console-cloudshell2.png)
 2. Create a EC2 **Key Pair** for each region
    ```